DarrianTalamantes/DEIMoS-Snakemake/README.md

 --- qc (where all qc outputs go)
 --- samples (where you can find final outputs and intermediates)

+Memory Necessary to run
+When using snakemake the more cores you run the more memory it takes up.
+Id say allocate 8 GB of RAM per core you want to use

 Explination on how the program works: